Susan Collins: Sara Gideon ‘Has Done Nothing’ to Help with Coronavirus

 The candidates’ exchanges about managing the pandemic come after Gideon launched an attack ad in June on Collins’ support for the PPP, inaccurately suggesting that Collins helped craft a self-serving bill while abandoning the state’s needs.
 The Washington Post awarded Gideon “three Pinocchios” for the misleading ad since nearly 80 percent of Maine’s small businesses were aided through the program’s loans.

-Thursday’s debate, which was hosted by Maine Public, is the third of four that will take place before the election on November 3, and Collins’ seat has been identified as one of the most vulnerable to the GOP losing.
+Thursday’s debate, which was hosted by Maine Public, featured Collins, Gideon, and two independent candidates, and was their third debate to take place before the election on November 3.
+Collins’ seat has been identified as one of the most vulnerable to the GOP losing.

 Gideon has been leading in most polls during the high-profile race, with the latest poll, conducted October 2–6, finding Gideon ahead of Collins by seven points.
 However, the poll just prior to that, conducted September 25–October 4, was one of the first in recent months to find the candidates in a dead heat, within one point of each other.